-Welcome to Longyearbyen, the administrative capital of the Norwegian territory of Svalbard and starting point of your expedition.
+Welcome to Longyearbyen, the administrative capital of the Norwegian territory of Svalbard and starting point of our expedition.
 After arriving via scheduled commercial flight service, you are free to explore this fascinating Arctic settlement.
 Be sure to see the excellent Svalbard Museum and take advantage of quality shopping and dining opportunities in the town center.
-Your hotel for the night has been arranged and is included in the price of the voyage.
+Your hotel for the night has been arranged by us and is included in the price of the voyage.

 Day 3-11 Exploration of West Spitsbergen

 This is a real expedition in a true High Arctic wilderness.
 As such, the route and exploration opportunities here are heavily dependent on the weather and sea ice conditions encountered.
 The experienced captain and expedition leader decide the itinerary and continually adjust plans as conditions and opportunities warrant.
 You can be sure that the best possible advantage is taken of the circumstances presented by Nature in this wild and remote corner of the Arctic.
 Polar bears and other quintessential Arctic wildlife can be spotted anytime, anywhere in and around Svalbard.
 Exploit every opportunity to experience excellent wildlife viewing, to discover incredible scenery, and to walk in the footsteps of the historic polar expeditions that came before you.